InsertKoinIO/koin/README.md

 *Just describe your stuff and inject it!*

+#### New web site is coming :)

 ### What's up?

-Check the latest changes in [What's New](https://github.com/Ekito/koin/wiki/What's-new-%3F) and the [Roadmap](https://github.com/Ekito/koin/wiki/Roadmap) for next releases.
+Check the latest changes in [What's New](https://github.com/Ekito/koin/wiki/What's-new-%3F).
 For users using a version prior to Koin 0.6.x, please refer the [migrating to 0.6.0](https://github.com/Ekito/koin/wiki/Migrating#migrating-to-06x) page to understand the latest changes.

 # Getting Started

 ## Gradle

 Check that you have the `jcenter` repository.
-Add the following gradle dependency to your Android app:
+Choose the needed depedency:

 ```gradle